 Select agent research is critical to public health and national security.
 Scientific research on highly pathogenic microorganisms and toxins underpins our ability to successfully combat infectious diseases affecting humans, animals and plants, and enables the development of effective countermeasures against bioterrorism threats.
 An in-depth understanding of biological select agents has been essential to the development of new and improved detection and diagnostic capabilities, antimicrobial and antitoxin treatments, and preventative measures.
-Such research has been responsible for the development of countless vaccines, therapeutic antibodies, antimicrobial treatments, and strategies aimed at augmenting the human immune response to more effectively target pathogens.
-Historically, research on select agents, such as the variola virus, has resulted in vaccines and/or therapies that have greatly reduced the rates of human morbidity and mortality across the globe, and, in turn, significantly lengthened the human lifespan.
+Such research has been responsible for the development of numerous vaccines, therapeutic antibodies, antimicrobial treatments, and strategies aimed at augmenting the human immune response to more effectively target pathogens.
+Historically, research on pathogens or toxins that are now designated select agents, such as the variola virus, has resulted in vaccines and/or therapies that have greatly reduced the rates of human morbidity and mortality across the globe, and, in turn, significantly lengthened the human lifespan.
 Such research conducted on plant and animal pathogens has greatly contributed to the development of a safe and nutritious food supply that is readily available at a fairly low cost.
 In addition, select agent research is critical to developing rapid detection and diagnostic technologies that will greatly enhance our capabilities to respond to disease outbreaks and acts of bioterrorism.

-Controls on access to select agents were significantly strengthened after the anthrax mailing incident.
-After the terrorist attacks in 2001, numerous laws and regulations have been enacted to more rigorously control access to select agents, including an expansion of the Select Agent Rules to require that all entities that possess, use, or transport select agents must register with the Centers for Disease Control and Prevention (CDC) or the U.S. Department of Agriculture (USDA) and that personnel who have access to these materials must undergo a Security Risk Assessment (SRA).
-The expanded Select Agent Rules also described security, inventory, and
+Controls on access to select agents were significantly strengthened after the anthrax mailing incident.3 After the terrorist attacks in 2001, various laws and regulations have been enacted to more rigorously control access to select agents, including an expansion of the Select Agent Rules4 to require that all entities that possess, use, or transport select agents must register with

-&lt;sup>1 National Science Advisory Board for Biosecurity, Board Meeting, December 10, 2008, oba.od.nih.gov/biosecurity/nsabb\past\meetings.html (accessed April 15, 2009).
+^{1.} Meeting of the National Science Advisory Board for Biosecurity, December 10, 2008, oba.od.nih.gov/biosecurity/nsabb_past_meetings.html (accessed April 15, 2009).

-&lt;sup>2 Select Agents are biological agents and toxins that have the potential to pose a severe threat to public, animal, or plant health, or to animal or plant products, and whose possession, use, and transfer are regulated by the Select Agent Rules (7 CFR Part 331, 9 CFR Part 121, and 42 CFR Part 73).
+2 Select Agents are biological agents and toxins that have the potential to pose a severe threat to public, animal, or plant health, or to animal or plant products, and whose possession, use, and transfer are regulated by the Select Agent Rules (7 CFR Part 331, 9 CFR Part 121, and 42 CFR Part 73).
 The current List of Select Agents and Toxins can be found at www.cdc.gov/od/sap/docs/salist.pdf (accessed April 15, 2009).